 Since many petroleum companies conduct worldwide operations, petroleum engineers have the opportunity for assignments all over the world.
 Petroleum engineers must solve the variety of technological, political, and economic problems encountered in these assignments.
 These exciting challenges combine to offer a petroleum engineer a most rewarding career.

-For more information on the research currently conducted in the department and how our world-class faculty and students are changing the world, visit the research arm of the department, CPGE.
+For more information on the research currently conducted in the department and how our world-class faculty and students are changing the world, visit the research center of the department, CPGE.